gmc-code/PC-using-RTD/docs/setup/Python.rst

 ----

-Update virtual Venvironment python in place
+Update virtual environment python in place
 ----------------------------------------------------

 | To update Python in a virtual environment, you can run this code from a terminal which has the latest version of python installed: